-When parents send their child(ren) to FCWCS, it is understood that they agree to uphold the policy governing the use of uniforms.
-It is expected that all students will come to school neatly dressed, in clean clothes, and properly bathed.
-All students are required to follow the uniform policies.
+Registering a child at FCWCS indicates a parent's agreement regarding the school's uniform policy.
+It is understood that all students will arrive to school neatly dressed in a clean uniform, and properly bathed.
+All students, Pre-K through 8th grade are required to follow the uniform policy.
 This is not optional.